pcm19b/Project-Excel/README.md

 A project using Microsoft Excel to clean a dataset of coffee sales before creating a visualization dashboard.

 ## Project Overview
 This project aimed to create a sales dashboard analysis of a dataset of Coffee Sales.
+The completed dashboard in addition to the complete dataset can be found [here](

 1. Dataset obtained from Kaggle.
 2. Data cleansed in Excel.